PCbIX/VMAccess/README.md

 ```

 #### 3. Setting up server application as Windows Service (OPTIONAL)

-You can, for sure, just launch your server application every time you start the server, but there's a more automated way - to make our server application a Windows Service.
+We can make our server application an auto-started Windows Service.

 To achieve that, we highly recommend using [NSSM](https://nssm.cc/).
 Download it [here](https://nssm.cc/download).

 To set up the service properly, follow [this instruction](https://nssm.cc/usage).

-#### 4. YOU'RE AWESOME!

 ## 3. VMAccess user interface